Skip to content

 • 3 min read

-The two-weight undisputed champion defeated Tyson himself twice, once during the infamous “Bite Fight” in 1997.
+It was a far cry from when the two-weight undisputed champion defeated Tyson himself twice, once during the infamous “Bite Fight” in 1997.

-Firstly, Holyfield is the only professional fighter to win the heavyweight championship four separate times, surpassing the record of Muhammad Ali, who won it three times.
+But Holyfield is the only professional fighter to win the heavyweight championship four separate times, surpassing the record of Muhammad Ali, who won it three times.

 After a standout amateur and Olympic boxing career, Holyfield turned professional.
-In 1986 he won the junior heavyweight title by upsetting World Boxing Association (WBA) champion Dwight Muhammad Qawi in a 15-round split decision.
+In 1986, he won the junior heavyweight title by upsetting World Boxing Association (WBA) champion Dwight Muhammad Qawi in a 15-round split decision.

 In April 1988, with an eighth-round knockout of Carlos DeLeon, Holyfield became boxing’s first undisputed cruiserweight champion.
 Three months later, he fought his first heavyweight bout, knocking out James Tillis in five rounds.